inityun/CN-VScode-Docs/md/语言/markdown.md

 ### Step 4: Run the Build Task

-As this is the only task in the file, you can execute it by simply pressing `kb(workbench.action.tasks.build)` (**Run Build Task**).
+As this is the only task in the file, you can execute it by simply pressing `ctrl+shift+b` (**Run Build Task**).
 At this point, you should see an additional file show up in the file list `sample.html`.

 The sample Markdown file did not have any compile problems, so by running the task all that happened was a corresponding `sample.html` file was created.